American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 What vaccines and deworming should I expect?

-Expect a documented deworming schedule and age-appropriate first vaccinations, plus guidance for your veterinarian to complete the series.
+Expect documented deworming and age-appropriate vaccines, plus guidance for your veterinarian to complete the series based on your location and vet’s protocol.

 Can I see videos of the parents and puppies before reserving?

-A reputable program should provide recent video showing movement, structure, and temperament, plus clear updates as the litter develops.
+A reputable program should provide current video showing movement, structure, and temperament, plus clear updates as the litter develops.

 What’s the difference between pet home and breeding rights?

-Pet homes typically come with limited rights and lower pricing; breeding/show prospects include full rights and are priced based on structure, pedigree, and long-term program value.
+Pet homes typically come with limited rights and different terms.
+Breeding/show prospects include full rights and are priced and contracted based on structure, pedigree, and program value.

 🔗 Helpful Links + Further Reading